dcastil/tailwind-merge/docs/changelog/v1-to-v2-migration.md

       // your config
   })
 ```

+You can also pass `never` to any argument if you don't use any custom groups of that type.

 If you still see TypeScript errors on object keys of class groups or theme groups, check in the [default config](../../src/lib/default-config.ts) whether the group ID is defined there.
 It might be that you configured tailwind-merge incorrectly.